iamlaksh1/site/content/posts/api-using-pixi.md

  2. Clone the [cookie-cutter template](https://github.com/timothycrosley/cookiecutter-python/) using [Cruft](https://github.com/cruft/cruft) and answer all prompts  (see below)

      ![prompts](../images/cruft%20prompts.png)
 3. Open the project in VS code.
-Project should be like this below
+Project structure should be

    ![project-default-template](../images/proj-structure-template.png)

 4. Delete the pyproject.toml which comes with template.
 We will create new one using pixi.
-5. Open VS code terminal.
+5. Open VS code terminal in project root.
 Run `pixi init --pyproject ` .
 This will create an new pyproject.toml
 6. Update the project section.
 I am using python > 3.9
 ![project-toml](../images/project-toml.png)